Daiwa TD Minnow 2101SP

 downright unfair during the pre-spawn.
 But perhaps what draws me to continually

 rig these lures is that they are extremely electrifying to fish.

 The TD Minnow SP breathes new life

 into the TD Minnow line

 active while fishing jerkbaits, but you are occasionally rewarded with

 aggressive chasers and visual strikes.
 At the current time I began to field test

-the SG I had already been fishing the original TD Minnow, but my preferred
+the SP I had already been fishing the original TD Minnow, but my preferred

 jerkbaits at the time were the Lucky Craft Pointer and Megabass Vision.